Robin Williams

 A still from Jumanji

-Robin in the role of robot Andy, who’s definitely more human than most people, in the fantasy drama Bicentennial Man, has once again amazed the viewers with his substance.
-His character raises such questions as those of self-identity in the modern world and gives up his immortality in order to die human.
-Oliver Platt, Embeth Davidtz, and Sam Neill starred in the movie based on Isaac Asimov’s novel as well.
+Robin's portrayal of robot Andy – who's more human than most people – in fantasy drama Bicentennial Man once again amazed audiences with his depth.
+His character explores questions of self-identity in the modern world, ultimately giving up immortality to die as a human.
+Oliver Platt, Embeth Davidtz, and Sam Neill starred in the movie based on Isaac Asimov's novel as well.

 2000s.
 The peak of fame

-Robin Williams made an appearance that shocked everybody, including himself – the role of the maniac and writer in Insomnia.
+Robin Williams delivered a performance that shocked everyone, including himself – playing the unhinged writer in Insomnia.
 The role of the police detective investigating the murder of a schoolgirl was played by Al Pacino, co-starring with Martin Donovan, Hilary Swank, and Jonathan Jackson.

 Insomnia – Trailer

-The role of the elderly owner of a photo developing lab in the drama thriller One Hour Photo was quite the challenge to Robin Williams.
-The heavy psychological context of the plot kept uncovering the issue of loneliness, and the character of Sy, who was gradually turning into a psychopath, brought the actor to emotional exhaustion, forging his path to alcoholism.
+Playing the elderly owner of a photo lab in the psychological thriller One Hour Photo proved to be quite a challenge for Robin Williams.
+The film's heavy psychological themes explored deep loneliness, and playing Sy – a character gradually descending into psychopathy – pushed the actor to emotional exhaustion, contributing to his struggles with alcoholism.

 In 2004, the actor starred in the sci-fi thriller The Final Cut.
-In the future, Robin played the role of a censor editing the memories of his clients.
-His accidental discovery of a deleted record brings about irreversible consequences.
+Set in the future, Robin played a memory editor who censors his clients' experiences.
+When he accidentally discovers a deleted memory, it triggers irreversible consequences.
 The actor co-starred with Mira Sorvino and Jim Caviezel.

 Robin Williams in The Final Cut